 - Over 20 clubs and professional societies

-- Ranked in the top 40 by U.S. News & World Report
+- Top ranked for undergraduate engineering programs by U.S. News & World Report

 - Affordable tuition